 Cyber security is a hot topic in compliance circles, as the threat of cyber attacks continues to loom over the financial services industry.
 As compliance trends go, advisors should be aware of how the SEC and other regulatory agencies are taking steps to minimize the potential risk to both firms and investors.

-Foreign private issues (FPIs) must report using Form 6-K and Form 20-F, respectively.
+Foreign private issues (FPIs) must be reported using Form 6-K and Form 20-F, respectively.

 What It Means for Advisors

 Advisors should consider reviewing their firm’s cyber security policies, including security measures and reporting procedures.
-It’s also important to review the SEC’s new cyber security rules to ensure that you are not only reporting incidents promptly, but also providing all the necessary information required by the updated regulations.
+It’s also important to review the SEC’s updated cyber security rules to ensure that you are not only reporting incidents promptly but also providing all the necessary information required by the updated regulations.

 4. Artificial Intelligence

-AI is reshaping the financial services landscape in a multitude of ways.
+Artificial intelligence is reshaping the financial services landscape in a multitude of ways.
 Some advisors have embraced it, others remain skeptical.
-And while the SEC has not issued any firm rules regarding its use as of yet, investors can expect rules to be forthcoming at some point in the future.
+While the SEC has not issued any firm rules regarding its use as of yet, it is giving AI more attention.

 What It Means for Advisors